How to Apply

 Make sure Ball State is listed as your school choice.
 If not, make the correction of your college choice.

-If you are borrowing a Federal Direct Stafford Loan, accept the loan in Self Service Banner at my.bsu.edu.
+If you are borrowing a Federal Direct Stafford Loan, accept the loan in Self-Service Banner (SSB).

 First-time borrowers in the Stafford Loan Program must complete Direct Loan Entrance Counseling and a Master Promissory Note (MPN) at studentaid.gov.